Digible 24 Hour Volume Hits $17,497.00 (DIGI)

-Digible (DIGI) traded 1.2% higher against the dollar during the 24 hour period ending at 8:00 AM Eastern on September 15th.
-During the last seven days, Digible has traded up 2% against the dollar.
-One Digible coin can now be purchased for about $0.0047 or 0.00000022 BTC on major cryptocurrency exchanges.
-Digible has a market capitalization of $345,218.43 and $17,497.00 worth of Digible was traded on exchanges in the last 24 hours.
+Digible (DIGI) traded 1.2% higher against the dollar during the 24-hour period ending at 21:00 PM E.T. on September 17th.
+In the last week, Digible has traded up 2% against the dollar.
+One Digible coin can currently be purchased for approximately $0.0047 or 0.00000022 BTC on major cryptocurrency exchanges.
+Digible has a total market capitalization of $345,218.43 and approximately $17,497.00 worth of Digible was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.